Batman: Vengeance: Plot

 Batman witnesses the Joker's goons hijacking a blimp and speaks with Harley, who informs him that they have been operating on their own since the Joker's apparent death.
 After foiling their plan to send explosive Joker toys into the city's sewers, Batman finds an abducted Issac Evers.
 He explains that he had hired the goons to destroy Gotham Industrial for the insurance money, having been unable to collect on the damage left by Mr. Freeze without revealing his deals with the Joker.
 The goons then turned on him to carry out their plan to destroy Gotham using the toys.
 As Batman hands Evers over to the police, Commissioner Gordon is hit with a batarang.
-Blamed for the attack, Batman escapes from the police and concludes that Harley is behind everything since the Joker's apparent death.
-Disguising himself as a drifter to avoid police attention, Batman investigates the Joker's former hideout and finds evidence hinting at his survival.
+Framed for the attack, Batman escapes from the police and concludes that Harley is behind everything since the Joker's apparent death.
+Disguising himself as a drifter to avoid police attention, Bruce Wayne investigates the Joker's former hideout and finds evidence hinting at his survival.

 After tracking the stolen blimp to the Gasworks, Batman confronts a still-living Joker, having faked his death to exact his true plan.
-He reveals that he secretly manipulated Evers, Freeze, Ivy, and Batman into fulfilling his goals to mass-produce a flammable Joker toxin developed from Promethium, which he intends to spread throughout the city's sewers.
+He reveals that he secretly manipulated Evers, Freeze, Ivy, and Batman into fulfilling his goals to mass-produce a flammable Joker venom developed from Promethium, which he intends to spread throughout the city's sewers.
 Batman shuts off the city's pipe network to stop the flow of the toxin, while the Joker attempts to escape in the blimp and spread the toxin himself.
 After subduing Harley, Batman stows aboard the blimp and stops the toxin from being released.
 As a last resort, the Joker tries to crash the blimp into the city, but Batman destroys the blimp and saves the Joker from falling to his death.